 Another reason to avoid potentially irritating vaginal products is that they can increase your risk of contracting a sexually transmitted infection (STI).
 A woman's vaginal lining can become inflamed if products contain chemicals with long names, synthetic fragrances, and even glitter.
 The lining may also become inflamed for other reasons, such as having bacterial vaginosis.
 When that inflammation arises, research has shown that her risk of getting an HIV infection or another STI goes up.

-Learn about your reproductive organs.
-Talk to your doctor about any concerns that you have before buying expensive products on the internet or at the supermarket.
-Your healthcare provider can help dispel any untrue marketing messages.
+Talk to your doctor about any concerns before buying expensive products on the internet or at the supermarket.

-"An important part of my job is making these subjects a normal conversation," she says, "to help make clear what are healthy habits and what are not."
+"An important part of my job is making these subjects a normal conversation to help make clear what are healthy habits and what are not."